European shothole borer, pear-blight beetle (Anisandrus dispar)

 Management-chemical control: COMMERCIAL USE

 There are no chemicals registered for this pest on hazelnut.
-Registered materials with high residual activity could be used as trunk sprays but are not likely to provide much control.
+Registered materials with high residual activity could be used as trunk sprays during periods of beetle flight.